 Advanced standing means that college credits were earned before graduation from high school.
 This could be from dual enrollment (e.g. collegiate enrollment during high school) or testing credit (e.g. Advanced Placement exams).
 Advanced standing does not count as postsecondary experience.

-- Students who enrolled at the institution the summer prior to the fall term in which first-time enrollment is reported. (e.g. Students who graduated from high school or earned their GED in Spring 2020 and begin at UArizona in Summer 2020 would be reported as a first-time student in Fall 2020.)
+- Students who enrolled at the institution the summer prior to the fall term in which first-time enrollment is reported. (e.g. Students who graduated from high school or earned their GED in Spring 2023 and began at UArizona in Summer 2023 would be reported as a first-time student in Fall 2023).

-A transfer-in student is a students who enters UArizona for the first time but are known to have previously attended a postsecondary institution at the same level (e.g. undergraduate, graduate).
+A transfer-in student is a student who enters UArizona for the first time but is known to have previously attended a postsecondary institution at the same level (e.g. undergraduate, graduate).
 The student may transfer with or without credit.

-- A student who enrolled at UArizona in Summer 2019 and had no other postsecondary experience in all 2019, and then returned in Spring 2020 or after.
+- A student who enrolled at UArizona in Summer 2022 and had no other postsecondary experience in all of 2022, and then returned in Spring 2023 or after.
 This student is considered a continuing student.

 - A student who enrolls at UArizona after the 21st day of class in the fall or spring term.
 If that student is included in any future reporting, they will have earned postsecondary experience at the home institution and no longer be eligible to cohort as a first-time or transfer-in student.
 This student is considered a continuing student.